Skip to content

 How did those messages come across?
 How would you fix them?

-7 responses to “Marketing Monday: A More Positive Freelance Writer”
+7 thoughts on “Marketing Monday: A More Positive Freelance Writer”

 Great example, Lori.
 Although I think the idea is overdone (what isn’t?), a good tip I read is to remove the word “just.”
 Whether you believe it is a “female thing” or not, I know my use of the word “just” in certain context can be negative.